 This elevated public fervor is one factor spurring the shift to renewable energy.
 The other factor is government action.
 With moderate minds now taking charge in the Senate, House, and Oval Office, legislative action can make the public’s wishes come to fruition.
 Additionally, some states are taking action on a local level.

-Hand in hand, the public’s enthusiasm for action and the government’s ability to incentivize change will usher in the Golden Age of solar energy.
+Hand in hand, the public’s enthusiasm for action and the government’s ability to incentivize change will usher in the Golden Age of solar panel sales.

 What will this mean for you?
 Well, with these developments, the choice to go solar has never been easier.

-Solar will lead the Golden Age: 5 reasons.
+Solar Panel Sales will lead the Golden Age: 5 reasons.

 1. Solar offers the most bang for your buck.